binkley/kotlin-rational/README.md

 the lead of `BigDecimal` and `BigInteger`, and add features when sensible from popular math libraries, such as F77.

-These are algebraic Fields with supporting overloaded operators:
+These are algebraic Fields with supporting overloaded operators and manifest
+constants:

 - `FixedBigComplex`
 - `FixedBigRational`